- What is Macroeconomics?

-Thus, the Consumer Price Index for the year 2005 is 101.18 which shows that the inflation has slightly increased thus the purchasing power of the consumers has slightly decreased.
+Thus, the CPI for the year 2005 is 101.18 which shows that inflation has slightly increased thus the purchasing power of the consumers has slightly decreased.

 You can download this CPI Formula Excel Template from here – CPI Formula Excel Template

 CPI is used as an economic indicator and a measure of inflation in the economy.
 It acts as a proxy to the policies of the government which intends to keep inflation low so as to provide a better purchasing power to the people of the Country.
 The changes in the CPI guide the government and policymakers to make suitable decisions for the betterment of the economy.

 CPI can be used in the following ways:

 - As an indicator of the economy helpful for policymakers to make informed decisions